rootCircle/blog/docs/linux-blog/index.md

 At end I would advice going with your distro's default for your display server protocol.

 GNOME has full support for Wayland.
-While KDE recently is joining the same league, it will be good to see both of them join the same league.
+While KDE recently is joining the same league, it will be good to see both of them in the common ground.

 ## GNOME or KDE or Xfce
 Desktop Environment or D.E. defines how good or bad your GUI gonna look.
 Basically, they help provide the GUI interface over top of Kernel.